-School is back in session and I’m working really hard at having a variety of school lunch ideas in the freezer for the boys.
-They both will eat hot lunch at the school several days a week, but the days they don’t I don’t want them to only eat sandwiches.
-I must admit that this year I’m actually having fun stocking my freezer with fun ideas and putting them together.
-I’m sure that might have something to do with it only being the first couple weeks of school but right now I’m loving it!
+School is back in session, and I’m working really hard at having a variety of school lunch ideas in the freezer for the boys.
+They both will eat hot lunch at the school several days a week, but on the days they don’t, I don’t want them to only eat sandwiches.
+I must admit, this year, I’m actually having fun stocking my freezer with fun ideas and putting them together.
+I’m sure that might have something to do with it only being the first couple weeks of school, but right now, I’m loving it!

-I’ve stocked my freezer full of mini meatloafs, sausage balls, waffles, smoothies and of course Homemade Cinnamon Applesauce.
+I’ve stocked my freezer full of mini meatloaves, sausage balls, waffles, smoothies, and of course, Homemade Cinnamon Applesauce.
 I love stocking up on homemade cinnamon applesauce during the fall season for a couple of reasons.
-I have a couple of apple trees over at the rental house that my in-laws own so of course it’s cheap to make!
+I have a couple of apple trees over at the rental house that my in-laws own, so of course, it’s cheap to make!

-I store my homemade cinnamon applesauce 1 of 2 ways.
-If it will be going into lunches I store in smoothie pouches.
+I store my homemade cinnamon applesauce in 1 of 2 ways.
+If it will be going into lunches, I store in smoothie pouches.
 I purchased the Infantino Fresh Squeezed System and the Infantino Disposable Pouches.
-In the comments on Amazon it does talk about how the Resqueeze reusable pouches will fit and come in a size up to 9 ounces.
-If you opt for this option your cinnamon applesauce will need to be completely pureed.
+In the comments on Amazon, it does talk about how the Resqueezereusable pouches will fit and come in a size up to 9 ounces.
+If you opt for this option, your cinnamon applesauce will need to be completely pureed.
 No chunks allowed, trust me on that.

 Cinnamon Applesauce Homemade

 - 6 pounds Apples

 - Fresh Squeezed Lemon Juice, from 1 whole lemon

 - Peel and core all of the apples.

 - Cut the apples into 8 slices.
 Add the to a saucepan with the juices, sugar and spices.
 Cook on low for 20-25 minutes until the apples are tender, stirring occasionally to prevent sticking.